smuktevi/recipeat/README.md

 A class that acts as a wrapper around psycopg2 to enable easier PostrgreSQL database access.
 * Interacts with the Bag of Ingredients to maintain user data in the backend.

+### `constants.py`
+This module consists of global constants like apikeys, sample objects, and so on, used in multiple modules .
+It also consists of:
+* Two classes that define the objects for recipes and ingredients used everywhere.
+* A function that raises an ApikeyOutOfPoints exception to avoid overage costs.
+* The definition of the ApikeyOutOfPoints exception.

 ## Data Sources and Management